 Salem Capitol Connections provides Oregon entrepreneurs with opportunities to connect with public and private entities that lead to sustainable business relationships and opportunities.

-We Hold Meetings the Last Tuesday of Every Month (VIRTUAL during COVID-19)
+We Hold Meetings the Last Tuesday of Every Month (Webinars during COVID-19)

 Upcoming monthly meeting dates: